 Prices on board ferries are in Sterling or Euro depending on the route.
 On most routes ferries will accept both Euro and Sterling as payment.
 Bureau de Change facilities are available on board many ships that are serving routes to countries in the euro zone.

 Yes, bicycles are usually carried free of charge when the rider buys a foot passenger ticket.
 Please note that space for bicycles can be limited on some fast ferry services and it’s always best to check with the ferry company you plan to travel with.
 If you’re planning to travel with bikes on the back or top of your car, that’s fine too but again, it’s best to check the exact dimensions permitted on the ship that you intend to travel on.

 Duty Free shopping was abolished for internal EU trips in 1999.
 In its place is the very similar ‘duty paid’ shopping, which means the duty that you pay is in fact much lower than in the UK.
-So, while it can no longer be called Duty Free, you are still receiving huge discounts on the products that are sold onboard.
+When the UK leaves the EU on 29 March this may change – see the Brexit FAQs above for more information.
 The shops onboard larger ferries sell an impressive range of products and brands, many exclusive to travel retail and offering savings of up to 20% on high street prices.

 This is pretty simple, if you hold a British passport and you’re travelling on a ferry route within the British Isles, you do not need a passport to travel but are required to take a form of photo identity.